fallahn/crogine/samples/golf/mod_kit/readme.txt

 See http://fallahn.itch.io/vga-golf for more details.

-ball_format.md - description of the *.ball files used to load custom balls.
+avatar_format.md - description of the *.avt files used for creating in-game avatars ball_format.md - description of the *.ball files used to load custom balls.
 Written in markdown format. ball_template.blend - ball template file for Blender collision_colours.ase - A Photoshop palette which contains colours for terrain collision.
 Not an Aseprite file.